 - Module 10 – assessment

 At the end of each module is a ‘test yourself section’.
 Here you will find MCQs which will help you test your knowledge and understanding of the module.
-If you struggle with these questions, we suggest you review the module at this point until you are comfortable with your grasp of the topic.
+If you struggle with these questions, review the module until you are comfortable with your grasp of the topic.

 The assessment module consists of a series of case studies.
 In each case study you have a brief background to the patient and their patient medication record.
 You will be able to watch part of a video recorded consultation between a pharmacist and a patient.
 The short video is followed by a series of seven multiple choice questions.
 Each MCQ has four possible responses and you need to select the best answer in each case.
 You need to score 6 out of 7 to pass the case study.
 You will be randomly presented with a maximum of five cases studies and you need to pass three cases studies to pass the course overall and obtain the certificate.
 You do not have to complete all the case studies at one time.
 You can log off the site having completed one case study and log on later with your User Name and Password.
 This means you can complete case studies when you choose to do so.